brianpark0126/sotai/docs/reference/sotai.pipeline.md

 inference(filepath: 'str', trained_model_uuid: 'str') → Optional[str]
 ```

-Runs inference on the specified dataset using the specified trained model in the SOTAI cloud.
+Runs inference on a dataset with a trained model in the SOTAI cloud.